inconceivableza/social-app/docs/localization.md

 ### Credits
 Please check each individual `messages.po` file for the credits of the translators.
 We are very grateful for their help!

-If you would like to translate the Bluesky app into your language, please open a PR or issue on this repo.
+If you would like to translate the Foodios app into your language, please open a PR or issue on this repo.